The candidates on this list have the 10 nominations required to be on the election ballot and have completed the application.

 With more than 10 years of experience in virtualization, systems administration and data engineering Jarrod has worked in some of the largest and busiest environments in the world.
 At Embrane his primary role is guiding the development, implementation and testing of the heleos Openstack Neutron plugin.
 He has overseen the deployment of more than 15 large scale Openstack deployments going as far back as the Cactus release.
 His passion for open source is only trumped by his passion for life and when he is not building Openstack environments, he enjoys powerlifting, sailing and living.

-Nominated by: Pete Chadwick Kevin Smith Frank Rego Phillip Cockrell Patrick Quairoli Todd Finch Joe Gerkman Bryan Gartner Nathan Barney Andreas Jaeger
+Nominated by: Pete Chadwick Frank Rego Phillip Cockrell Patrick Quairoli Todd Finch Joe Gerkman Bryan Gartner Nathan Barney Andreas Jaeger

 Nominated by: Joe Gordon Monty Taylor Boris Renski Randy Bias Dan Wendlandt Georgy Okrokvertskhov Boris Pavlovic Simon Anderson Yujie Du Eugene Nikanorov

-My name is Alex Freedland, I am the co-founder and Chairman of Mirantis.
-Together with my partners, we bet our company on the success of OpenStack and are currently the largest independent company focusing on delivering lock-in-free and agnostic OpenStack to the customers worldwide.
+Alex Freedland is the co-founder and CEO of Mirantis, the largest independent company focusing on delivering pure-play OpenStack to the customers worldwide.

-Prior to starting Mirantis, I have co-founded several other businesses, some of which are operating today and some have successfully exited.
+Prior to starting Mirantis, Alex have co-founded several other businesses, some of which are operating today and some have successfully exited.

 Nominated by: Sathish Kumar Ramadas Vasudev Narayanan Murali Eswaran Vikram Narayanan Julie Sangeetha kavin V Johan Sebastain Rajesh Narayanan Senthil kumar Abdul Mohamed Khalif